 Dr. Minotti is Board Certified and specialty trained in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine by the American Board of Neuromusculoskeletal Medicine.
-He holds numerous certificates from the Interventional Orthopedics Foundation and is currently completing Interventional and Regenerative Orthopedic Medicine Certification (IROM-C) from the American Academy of Orthopedic Medicine and the Orthohealing Method.
-He also serves as an adjunct professor at University of North Texas Health Science Center.
+He has extensive additional training in Regenerative Orthopedics.
+Dr. Minotti also serves as an adjunct professor at University of North Texas Health Science Center.

 Regenerative Orthopedics addresses the root cause of your pain rather than merely treating the symptoms, effectively bridging the gap between invasive surgery and medications.